DCAN-Labs/hbcd-docs-internal/docs/workflows/fb-data-proc-wf.md

 ## Part 2: De-Identification, CBRAIN Processing, & Lasso Ingestion

 For a detailed breakdown of de-identification, CBRAIN pipeline processing, re-identification, etc., see the [UMN De-Identification & Pipeline Processing](#umn-de-identification-pipeline-processing) section below.
+**All of the processes below are performed by [UMN/MSI](../orgcharts.md#midb-informatics-hub-msi):**

 <object type="image/svg+xml" data="../images/fb-wf-2-alt.svg" style="width: 100%; height: auto;">
   Your browser does not support SVG